Eric Xu: Television

-Dr. Xu is a producer of the first Chinese TV documentary on Silicon Valley's unique history and culture in 1999.
+Dr. Xu is the producer of the first Chinese TV documentary on Silicon Valley's unique history and culture in 1999.
 Titled "A Journey to Silicon Valley", the TV series brings to light the history, start-up culture, business management and venture capital mechanisms of the Valley in an objective and comprehensive fashion, and profoundly reveals the mystery behind the success of Silicon Valley as the world model for high-tech innovation.

 Baidu

 In 1999, together with Mr. Robin Li, Dr. Xu co-founded Baidu, the world's largest Chinese search engine (NASDAQ:BIDU) and served as an Executive Vice President and Chief Strategy Officer from 1999–2004.

 Venture capital and asset management

 Dr. Xu is the founder and chairman of YIFANG VENTURES, an investment company, engaged in venture capital investments and asset management.
 Dr. Xu also serves as a board member for several technology start-up companies.
 Yifang currently invests in information technology, new media, bio-pharmaceuticals, healthcare and clean-technologies, etc. It counts Allele Biotech, AcuraGen, AIC Semiconductor, BravoKids, BioHermes, Imune-Onc, TSM, Yidian, Haizhi, Kuwo, Baihe, etc., as its portfolio companies, among others.
-YIFANG is also a limited partner of several venture capital and private equity funds, including Sequoia Capital China Fund, Decheng Capital Fund, Dragonfly Fund, among others.
+YIFANG is also a limited partner of several venture capital and private equity funds, including Sequoia Capital China, Decheng Capital Fund and Dragonfly Fund, among others.